BrynCooke/tracing-dynamic/README.md

 Things to consider before using this:
 * It will leak memory.
 This happens on each instantiation of SpanFactory or EventFactory.
 You'll want to create factories sparingly and reuse them.
 * I didn't test it in a real program.
-* It'll be slower thanBump version the tracing macros, but you came here for flexibility right?
+* It'll be slower than the tracing macros, but you came here for flexibility right?

 If after reading the above you want to try it, here's how you can use it: